TheJuiceFR/textmbed/README.md

 # textmbed

-a program for embedding text into other text, using unicode's invisible characters.
+a program for embedding secret text into other text, using unicode's invisible characters.

 by The Juice